siims/calculating_polygenic_scores/README.md

 2) how to run variant calling
 3) how to pick alternate contigs
 4) how to annotate variants
+5) how to filter variants [TODO]
-5) how to calculate individual's polygenic scores quickly
+6) how to calculate individual's polygenic scores quickly

 PGS Catalog doesn't have any special API keys, anyone can query it.
 So there isn't really anything except a raw human genome file (fastq) you need before starting (vcf file would allow to skip first 2-4 notebooks).